thuchoang90/thuchoang90.github.io/_posts/2022-09-30-Fresh-Ubuntu-setup-22.md

 Sbt is a Scala compiler.
 Sbt will compile Scala to Java.
 Then, a generator script will compile Java to FIRRTL.
 And finally, another generator script will compile FIRRTL to the actual Verilog code.

+In short: Scala -> Java -> FIRRTL -> Verilog (1st arrow is done by SBT, 2nd & 3rd arrows are done by Java)

 Now we need to install Scala and sbt.
 For Scala, follow the [scala-lang.org](https://www.scala-lang.org/download/) to install.
 For sbt, follow the [scala-sbt.org](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) to install.